huahuayu/etherscan-mcp-server/README.md

 ### Account and Balance Information
 - "What's the ETH balance of address 0xde0b295669a9fd93d5f28d9ec85e40f4cb697bae?"
-- "Show me the token balance for USDT on address 0x123abc... on Ethereum"
+- "Show me the token balance for USDT on address 0x123abc... on BSC"
 - "How many transactions has 0xvitalik.eth made from this address?"

 ### Block Information
-- "Get information about the latest Ethereum block"
+- "Get information about the latest Polygon block"
 - "What are the rewards for miners in block 17000000?"
 - "Who mined block 16900000 on Ethereum?"